johnshields/split-bullet/README.md

 # About
 The Split Bullet mixes the genres of noir, western, sci-fi, psychological and thriller.
-Joe Ryder, a private eye in the City of New Annwin, finds a split bullet that leads him to an otherworld where New Annwin becomes a city split in two.
+Joe Ryder, a private eye in the City of New Annwin, finds a split bullet that leads him to an otherworld, where New Annwin becomes a city split in two.
 The first, Ryder's dream, where it is full of color.
 The second, Ryder's nightmare, where his surroundings are in black, white and gold.